Puma (character): Fictional character biography

-Fireheart agreed to join Spider-Man's rag-tag superhero group called the Outlaws, along with several other Spider-Man adversaries-turn-allies (including Sandman, Rocket Racer, and the Prowler).
+Fireheart agrees to join Spider-Man's rag-tag superhero group called the Outlaws, along with several other Spider-Man adversaries-turn-allies (including Sandman, Rocket Racer, and Prowler).
 The group clashed with the Avengers, until it was revealed that both groups were actually being manipulated by the shapeshifting Space Phantom, whom Thomas exposed and defeated.

-He eventually sold the Daily Bugle back to J. Jonah Jameson for $1, and he and Spider-Man settled their debt of honor on a vision quest in New Mexico.

-Fireheart's Puma persona later consumed him and he attempted to assassinate a US Senator.
+Fireheart's Puma persona later consumes him and he attempts to assassinate a US Senator.
 Spider-Man stopped him, but not before the NYPD shot Fireheart several times.
-The Black Crow cast a magical spell that erased Fireheart's knowledge of Spider-Man's identity.
-He was nursed back to mental and physical health by another character named Nocturne (not the Exiles character Nocturne).
+Black Crow casts a spell that erases Fireheart's knowledge of Spider-Man's identity.
+He is nursed back to mental and physical health by Nocturne.

-Puma was seen in the Bloodsport competition.
-He made it to the semi-final round, but was defeated by Wolverine.

-He was next seen teaming up with Spider-Man and the Black Cat to stop Stegron from "de-evolving" the population of New York.
-After this Puma began a relationship with the Black Cat, despite knowing that she still has feelings for Peter Parker.

-After the events of "Civil War", Puma was seen helping Spider-Man escort Prowler out of the Bar With No Name.
-He has also been seen helping Black Cat from the sidelines.
-She has decided to help Peter Parker, who is on the run after the events of the Civil War.
-Together, Puma and Black Cat neutralize the drunken rampage of the Rhino, mostly through sheer bluffing.
-Puma also attended training at Camp Hammond.

-Fireheart was then accused of federal bribery (which so far appears to be a frame job) and his assets frozen.
-Forbidden by his tribe from taking any contract kills, he has joined MODOK's 11 to get the cash he needs to defend himself in court.
+Fireheart is accused of federal bribery (which appears to be a frame job) and his assets are frozen.
+Forbidden by his tribe from taking any contract kills, he joins MODOK's 11 to get the cash he needs to defend himself in court.
 However, he is soon stripped of his powers due to disobeying the tribal council's order to remain on the reservation.
 Deadly Nightshade later injects him with a serum that restores his powers.

-Puma is among the villains contracted by the Assassins Guild to target Elektra's allies.

-During the "Secret Empire" storyline, Puma appears as a member of the Underground when Hydra takes over the United States.

-In the "Hunted" storyline, Puma is among the animal-themed characters captured by Taskmaster and Black Ant for Kraven the Hunter's Great Hunt.
-He is then chased by Hunter-Bots before being freed when Kraven has Arcade destroy the forcefield trapping him in Central Park.

-During the "Venom War" storyline, Puma bonds with the Riot symbiote while battling the Zombiotes.